 Machine operators, engineers, technicians, and welders are essential positions in the manufacturing job shop.
 The education, experience, and skill required to do their work have been recognized among their peers on the plant floor.
-Apart from the more distinguished jobs associated with steel plate fabrication, some positions have yet to rank above the menial task level.
-Manual parts cleaners have fallen into this category.
+Other positions are more physical in nature, but no less important to the overall success of the plant operation.
+Manual parts cleaners are one such position in this category.

 In heavy industry contract manufacturing facilities like ours, this task translated to dozens of employees physically grinding slag from oxy cut or plasma cut parts.
 Their work required hand grinding, filing, and deburring heavy industrial parts, as well as moving, counting, and stacking them on pallets or shipping containers several times a day; every day.